John Keats: Childhood

 Abbey's reasons for taking on guardianship of the Keats children was more self-interested than altruistic.
 He withheld money from their grandmother's estate, even as the children neared poverty.
 He had little interest in children, and even less in education.
 In 1811 he yanked John from his studies at Enfield and apprenticed him to a surgeon, believing that the boy needed to prepare himself for a practical career.
 Fortunately, a sympathetic administrator at the school named Charles Cowden Clarke had recognized John's potential and arranged to study with him at night.

 John Keats received his medical training during a brutal era of medicine.
 He was sickened by the experience of physically restraining fully-conscious patients during surgeries performed without anesthesia.
-He had started to write poems in his off-hours, through he kept them mostly to himself.
+He had started to write poems in his off-hours, though he kept them mostly to himself.